 We purchase a wide variety of raw materials, as well as parts and components.
-We integrate products and components produced by other parties into the products and systems we sell.
+We integrate products and components produced by other parties into the products and systems we offer for sale or service.
 We continually evaluate and invest in our integrated supply chain in order to reduce materials constraints and impacts from inflationary pressures, while improving lead times and supporting our sustainability efforts.